Medical Tourism for Guyana Residents: Complete Guide to Affordable Healthcare in Colombia and Panama

 Why Do Patients Face Long Wait Times?

 Service efficiency creates major problems for Guyanese patients.
 Long wait times delay treatment for months.
 Cost transparency is poor.
 Patients often don’t know procedure prices until after consultations.
-Satisfaction surveys show 88.5% approval for clinical care.
-Service efficiency remains the primary improvement area.
+Service efficiency remains a primary improvement area cited in regional health assessments.

 Why Is Specialized Care Limited in Guyana?